 Some airlines limit status matches to once per lifetime of your account.
 Others limit requests to once every 3 to 5 years.

-Most airlines do not normally status match to their top-level elite tiers.
-Alaska Airlines and Hawaiian Airlines are exceptions that will match status to their top level.
+Most airlines do not typically status match to their top elite tiers.
+Alaska Airlines and United Airlines are exceptions and may match status to their top level.
+Other airlines may not advertise it publicly but may grant individual requests.

-Finally, if you receive a status match/challenge when speaking with an airline representative, always request a follow-up written confirmation.
+If you receive a status match or challenge when speaking with an airline representative, always request a follow-up written confirmation.

 Final Thoughts